juanbeta98/MOPTA-23/README.md

 # MOPTA-23
-Collection of resources for the 2023 MOPTA competition by Industrial Engineering Students from Colombia.
-We will be participating in representation of COPA, from Universidad de Los Andes.
+ Aresource compilation for the 2023 MOPTA competition by the winning team, OptiCoffee, from Colombia.
+We represented COPA on behalf of the Universidad de Los Andes.